MagneticPanda/monitor-audio-leakage/README.md

 * Node.js - [Install Node.js 18](https://nodejs.org/en/), including the NPM package management tool.
 * Docker - [Install Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

-To deploy the solution in a client environment, set up your AWS CLI with the appropriate Access Key and Secret Key and run the following commands in your terminal.
+To deploy the solution in a client environment, set up your AWS CLI with the appropriate Access Key and Secret Key and run the following commands in your terminal:

 ```bash
 sam package
 sam deploy --guided
 ```

-If you are experiencing any deployments issues please reach out to _sashen.moodley@dimensiondata.com_
+> If you are experiencing any deployments issues please reach out to _sashen.moodley@dimensiondata.com_

 ## Resources
 See the [AWS SAM developer guide](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) for an introduction to SAM specification, the SAM CLI, and serverless application concepts.